shrimpza/unreal-package-lib/README.md

 ## Current Implementation

+- Light-weight memory efficient implementation.
 - Reading all a packages' exported objects and their properties.
-- Read and export textures from most supported formats.
+- Read and export textures from most supported UE1 and UE2 formats.
-- Light-weight memory efficient implementation.
+- Read and export sounds in WAV format.
-- Use Umod package contents in combination with the package reader, to allow inspecting and exporting objects without needing to extract the Umod contents.
+- Use UMOD package contents in combination with the package reader, to allow inspecting and exporting objects without needing to extract the UMOD contents.
 - Extendable with more object readers if needed (meshes, sounds, etc).
-- Reading array properties on objects is not implemented.
 - There is currently no support for reading or extraction of data such as UnrealScript classes.